dblessing/dblessing.github.io/_drafts/navigating_your_stock_options.md

 However, they should not be confused with salary.
 It's great that companies offer the option to invest in the company they are helping to grow.

-At the same time, you should treat the **incentive** stock options as just that
-- incentive.
-Incentive to help build a great company and make the stock worth something someday.
+Stock options should be seen as an incentive to help build a great company and make the stock worth something someday.
 Consider that your stock options have an effective net-zero value when they are granted.
 That is, they have are worth **number of shares times strike price** and you will have to pay that same price to exercise them today.

 ## Vesting